yo-yo-yo-jbo/dangerous_dave/README.md

 The next part was to examine the file format and the level information.
 As before, the modding community left very [complete notes](https://moddingwiki.shikadi.net/wiki/Dangerous_Dave) with offsets in the file of where certain things are, including tilesets, level information and so on.
 While I was mostly interested in the level information, I wanted to examine the tile data - level data references tile numbers.
 Luckily, a modder called [MaiZure](https://www.maizure.org/projects/index.html) had a project that was kind of easy to compile and run to extract the tile information - thank you so much for that!
+While the tools MaiZure built are great, I ended up building my own parser in Python, which adds a few missing pieces.

 ![Tilemap](map.bmp)